How to Stake Ethereum

 - This merger will precede the rollout of shard chains in 2022, which will improve Ethereum scalability and capacity

-- ETH2 will not be fully complete until 2022, exact date unknown
+- ETH2 will not be fully complete until 2022, the exact date is unknown

 - You can stake Ethereum with no minimum requirement with online platforms such as eToro, Coinbase and Kraken.

 eToro – The Best Platform to Buy Ethereum

 eToro have proven themselves trustworthy within the crypto industry over many years – we recommend you try them out.

 Virtual currencies are highly volatile.
 Your capital is at risk.